lyteword/chspurgeon-tod/volume-6/psalm-122.md

 c) By the gospel.

-2\.There are thrones of grace: "Of the house of David."
+2\.
+There are thrones of grace: "Of the house of David."

 a) Of David's Son in the hearts of his people.

-b) Of his people in David's Son. *G.R.*
+b) Of his people in David's Son. *G. R.*

 **Verse 6.**

-1\.The prayer,
+1\.
+The prayer,

 a) "For Jerusalem": not for ourselves merely, or for the world; but for the church.
 For the babes in grace; for the young men, and for the fathers.
 For the pastors, with the deacons and elders.

 b) For the "peace" of Jerusalem.
 Inward peace and outward peace.

-2\.The promise.
+2\.
+The promise.

 a) To whom given: "They that love thee."